The Best Hydration Packs of 2017

 Over the recent years, the manufacturers have improved leaps and bounds over their predecessors for filling.

-The Source hydration bladders, found in the Deuter Compact Air EXP 10, features a large "zip" at the top--that is, the entire top of the hydration bladder is an opening secured by a sliding plastic bar.
+The Source hydration bladders, found in the Deuter Compact EXP 12, features a large "zip" at the top--that is, the entire top of the hydration bladder is an opening secured by a sliding plastic bar.
 At first glance it seems like it would leak, but over the years of use we've had with the Source products, we've seen no leaks when used and maintained properly.
 This large opening makes it a breeze to fill the bladder.
 Additionally, the Source bladder sports a quick-release hose mechanism, which allows you to leave your hose and mouthpiece attached to your backpack, remove the bladder to fill, and then reattach it.
 This really speeds up the process of refilling the bladder.

 Another favorite for refilling was the Osprey Raptor 10 with their proprietary bladder.
 Unlike every other bladder tested, the Osprey bladder has a thin sheet of plastic giving the bladder rigidity.
 In conjunction with a large molded plastic handle on the front of the bladder, sliding the bladder into the backpack has never been easier.
 While it sounds like a small detail, we really loved how easy the bladder was to install.
 Like the Source, the Osprey bladder also has a quick-release hose mechanism.